Critical Colics - facts and figures!

 Figure 7.
 Estimated recovery time for surgical colic that has no post-operative complications

-This article was written by the Colic Team (John Burford, Janet Douglas, Gary England, Sarah Freeman) at the School of Veterinary Medicine and Science at the University of Nottingham.
+Some of this article was written by the Colic Team (John Burford, Janet Douglas, Gary England, Sarah Freeman) at the School of Veterinary Medicine and Science at the University of Nottingham.
 The article forms part of our practice’s commitment as a Vet REACT Colic Champion.
 The REACT Now to Beat Colic campaign, which is coordinated and funded by the School of Veterinary Medicine and Science at the University of Nottingham and The British Horse Society, aims to help horse owners to combat the life-threatening condition of colic.
 The REACT resources are based on research funded by the University of Nottingham and World Horse Welfare.
-Other materials available as part of this campaign include practice talks, Facebook posts, and free REACT factsheets and mini-guides.